AAdewunmi/Project_Dark_Mode/README.md

 # What is the project?

+(a) Place a credit card in the middle of a webpage.

-Switching a webpage from light to dark mode, by toggling a buttom.
+(b) Switch a webpage from light to dark mode, by toggling a buttom.

 # Tech Stack